• Feb 27, 2026

 Proof of residency vs. proof of address

-Why does the bank need proof of address?
+Why banks need proof of address

 2. Implement an online verification system that allows customers to upload documents securely and receive immediate confirmation.
 Additionally, offer an option for customers to verify their address through a video call with a bank representative if they prefer a more personal approach.
 Ensure that all submitted documents are encrypted to maintain confidentiality.